 Members of the superannuation schemes managed by CSC may request access to information held about them under the Privacy Act 1988 and the Freedom of Information Act 1982.
 Further information about FOI and CSC’s Information Publication Scheme can be found here.

-CSC’s scheme administrators take steps to ensure that personal information is accurate, up to date and complete, including maintaining and updating records when advised that the information has changed.
-Members who wish to correct information on their account should contact the following scheme administrators, depending on superannuation scheme membership:
+CSC’s and Mercer take steps to ensure that personal information is accurate, up to date and complete, including maintaining and updating records when advised that the information has changed.
+Members who wish to correct information on their account should contact Mercer or CSC, depending on superannuation scheme membership:

 - PSSap members: 1300 725 171